rkikraari/imagemoderation/README.md

 - A web frontend to upload the images
 - CI/CD pipeline to deploy instead of using local set up
 - Use terraform to manage CloudWatch and DynamoDB tables
+- Persists the labels returned by the API in DynamoDB
+- Addition of more Unit tests

 [Java-url]: https://nextjs.org/